ahayashi/hclib-actor/doc/markdowns/tools/craypat.md

 ## Using Apprenyice2 for analyzing results

-Cray Apprentice2 is a graphical analysis tool used to further explore visualize performance data instrumented with the CrayPat tool
+Cray Apprentice2 is a GUI-based analysis tool that can be used to further explore visualize performance data instrumented with the CrayPat tool.
+Cray offers a desktop version of the Cray Apprentice2 visualizer so you can do your analysis locally

-For installing local Cray Apprentice2 visualizer, you can find the installer in Perlmutter as below `$CRAYPAT_ROOT/share/desktop_installers`
+To install a desktop version, you can find the installer on Perlmutter as below:
+`$CRAYPAT_ROOT/share/desktop_installers`

-After installing Apprentice2 visualizer, the open the corresponding generated folder can see the visual analyzing results.
+After installing Apprentice2 visualizer, open `.ap2` file to visualized analyses results.

 !!! tips